No booking fees on the app

 Which train companies operate the Leeds to Manchester Piccadilly route?

-The route from Leeds to Manchester Piccadilly is operated by Northern.
-To find the operator for any other journey, perform a search for your route on this page; the operator's name will be listed with each travel option.
+The Leeds to Manchester Piccadilly route is operated by Northern.
+For any journey, the easiest way to find the operator is to search for your route on this page.
+The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities